Main Water Shut Off Valve: Location, Operation & Replacement Guide

 Can't Find It?

-If you've checked all the typical spots and still can't locate your main shut off valve, check your home inspection report — it should note its location.
+If you've checked all the typical spots and still can't locate your main shut off valve, check your home inspection report, which should note its location.
 You can also call a licensed plumber to locate and label it for you.
+Building codes now require that the main shut off be readily accessible and identifiable, so any plumber can help you bring older setups up to standard.

 Trusted by Thousands